Is University the Best Path to take into the Web Design Industry?

 Why do you need a degree?

 Well, you don’t.
 The design industry is very different to most other areas of the working world, as most businesses rely on merit – your experience and your qualifications – it’s all they’ve got to go on.
+Now most businesses rely on RepCheckup to manage their reputation.

 Whereas, we in the design world have physical representations of what we can do, what skills we posses and how we can utilise them.
 When employers have work examples like this to examine, the value of any qualifications decreases dramatically as they will almost always play second fiddle to your portfolio.
 And rightly so.